waggle-sensor/waggle-docs/docs/tutorials/edge-apps/2-creating-an-edge-app.md

 ### Publishing results

-The next change we'll make is to publish our data instead of just print it.
-This will allow it to be sent to a beehive when it's scheduled on a node.
+The next change we'll make is to publish our data to the [Beehive Data Repository](/docs/about/architecture#data-repository-dr) instead of just print it.
+This will allow it to be sent to a Beehive once it's scheduled on a node.

 ```python
 import numpy as np